Books on the Move: Changes in the Van Pelt Stacks

 I’m used to finding books where they are now!
 How can I find out their new location?

-The easiest way to find a book is to check its location in the Franklin catalog.
-As locations change, we’ll also update the Van Pelt-Dietrich Library Center Floor Plans and the stacks maps, which you can find in every elevator in the building.
+Books that have already shifted can be found through a simple search in the Franklin catalog.
+By the end of September, we’ll also update the Van Pelt-Dietrich Library Center Floor Plans, which are available in Franklin and on the library website, and the stacks maps, which you can find in every elevator in the building.

 Why remove the compact shelving?
 Doesn’t it give us space for more books?

-The compact shelving units on the fourth and fifth floors were installed in the 1980s and they have become increasingly prone to mechanical failure.
+The compact shelving units were installed in the 1980s and they have become increasingly prone to mechanical failure.
 Replacing these shelves with regular static library shelving ensures that we can give you continuous and uninterrupted access to the library collections in Van Pelt.

 Why can’t all our books be kept on campus?